kptdev/kpt/site/guides/variant-constructor-pattern.md

 Now, let's look at how to provide the input to the functions.

-So if you are using `set-namespace` function in your package, then `set-namespace` function supports reading input from `package-context.yaml`.
+If you are using `set-namespace` function in your package, then `set-namespace` function supports reading input from `package-context.yaml`.
 Here is an example: